Axe of God

 ‘You have some sort of ID or proof that you work here?
 Work permit?’

 ‘Eh?
-I’m from here, work permit what?
+I’m from Roskill, work permit what?
 Don’t gots ta need ID bro – they just gaves us the codes.’

 ‘If you could show me how you entered the building.’
 The man goes back to his phone call.
 ‘Young lad’s going to show me how he entered.’

 ‘Not that young.’
-What a short-arse bloody… I’m sure peeps is eyeballin us from the road.
+Short-arse motherfuckin… I’m sure peeps is eyeballin us from the road.
 I’m lookin out at the traffic on Union but they don’t seem as interested as they should be.

 The dick laughs in my direction.
 Someone on his moby’s backin’ him up.
 ‘Those people… the bag, oh yes.’
 He snaps his mobile shut and whistles at us.